RobinZzi/zhangyxlab.github.io/pages/research.md

   background-color: "#FFFFFF"
 permalink: "/research/"
 breadcrumb: false
-teaser: Our lab has been focused on using Bioinformatics and Genomics tools to study cancer and aging.
+teaser: Our lab will be focused on using Bioinformatics and Genomics tools to study cancer and aging.
 ---
 {% comment %}
 <div class="panel radius" markdown="1">